clojurebridge-berlin/organization/mail_attendees.md

 Dear ClojureBridge attendees,

-We are so excited too see you at the ClojureBridge workshop July 10-11.
+We are so excited to see you at the ClojureBridge workshop July 10-11.
 Please be on time on Friday at 18.00 and on Saturday at 9:00.

 The location is: